Sandeep-Hirani/CoverGen/README.md

 - LinkedIn and other authenticated sources may require you to download the job description HTML manually; pass the saved file path to `covergen generate`.
 - The LLM client uses chat completions.
 Switch models via `LLM_MODEL` and adjust `LLM_PROVIDER` / API keys as needed.
 - To use Together.ai, set `LLM_PROVIDER=together`, provide `TOGETHER_API_KEY`, and choose a supported `LLM_MODEL` such as `togethercomputer/llama-3.1-8b-instruct`.
+- To use OpenRouter, set `LLM_PROVIDER=openrouter`, provide `OPENROUTER_API_KEY`, and choose a model available on the platform (for example, `anthropic/claude-3.5-sonnet`).
 - Failed LaTeX compilations will surface the engine output.
 Inspect the `.log` file generated next to the `.tex` if this happens.

 ## Next Ideas
-- Add providers beyond the current OpenAI/Together options (e.g., Anthropic, local models).
+- Add providers beyond the current OpenAI/Together/OpenRouter options (e.g., Anthropic, local models).
 - Implement browser automation for sites that need authentication or dynamic rendering.
 - Maintain a library of role-specific prompt presets.